 As a teenager I began writing down the important events of my life; but there was one story that I never told anyone, a piece of my life I always kept secret.
 It took one year to live, but 50 years to finally tell it in my book, Cherish, a New York Teenager and a Nun Learn about Love.
 (You can see by the title why I never told anyone!)
 Cherish was published in 2021.

 Life is a Bumpy Road is my first book, a collection of true short stories beginning with my Brooklyn, New York youth.
 Later in the book I tell the stories of how I met my wife, Pat, who's 14 years older than me, and the surprising events that lead to us selling our New York deli, and moving cross country to live on the incredibly beautiful Monterey Peninsula.
-Of course my three books are available on Amazon, but if you would like personalized signed copies, please contact me at tonyalbano1969@icloud.com, and I will get them to you at a much more reasonable price.
-They are also available at the following Carmel area businesses:
+My three books are available on Amazon, but if you would like personalized signed copies, please contact me at tonyalbano1969@icloud.com, and I will get them to you at a more affordable price.
+They're also available at the following Carmel area businesses:

 The cover of A Leg to Stand on reveals that I'm missing a leg, due to a car accident a few years ago.
 My loveable Brie, who's also missing a leg, came into my life quite unexpectedly - truly a magical moment that led to so many others.

-(Story continued at bottom of page) RECENT STORYTELLING EVENTS After the end of pandemic shutdowns, I'm happy to once again get back to my live storytelling events.
-It was a heartwarming gathering at the Carmel Valley Free Library in July with old friends and new; including Duncan, an very attentive infant, his mother, and grandmother, who were also good listeners!
+(Story continued at bottom of page) PAST STORYTELLING EVENTS After the end of pandemic shutdowns, I was happy to once again get back to my live storytelling events.
+It was a heartwarming gathering at the Carmel Valley Free Library in July of 2022 with old friends and new; including Duncan, an very attentive infant, his mother, and grandmother, who were also good listeners!
 And what a great turnout at the Carmel Foundation in September.
 Sincere thanks go out to all who attended both events.
 At the Foundation, my good friend Peter Rush accompanied me as I sang one of my own songs, "Hope you feel the way I do," and "Souvenirs," which was written by John Prine, one of the great songwriters of our time.
 It's a touching song reminding us to treasure our memories.
 I'm looking forward to performing more with Peter at future events.
 Next time we'll share a song I wrote in England at the age of 19.
 It's called, "I hear you're married now."
-EVENT REVIEWS
+UPCOMING EVENTS ARE POSTED ON THE CALENDAR

 Story continued from above . . .